SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/edit-legal-base.md

 ---
 uid: help-en-edit-legal-base
 title: Edit legal base
-description: In this how-to guide you’ll learn about the GDPR features in SuperOffice Marketing that help you ensure that your marketing efforts are GDPR-compliant.
+description: In this how-to guide, you will learn about the GDPR features in SuperOffice Marketing that help you ensure that your marketing efforts are GDPR-compliant.
 author: SuperOffice RnD
 so.date: 02.21.2023
 keywords: privacy, consent, legal basis